pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 package names (e.g., rpm).

-Here are the packages/tools required for building the Linux version under Debian: fakeroot g++ gettext gmake (version 3.81 or newer.
+Here are the packages/tools required for building the Linux version under Debian/Ubuntu: fakeroot g++ gettext make (version 3.81 or newer.
 Makefiles are not compatible with lower versions) libuuid1 libwxgtk2.8-dev libwxgtk2.8-dbg